NaldCapuno/Class-Grade-Processor/README.md

 ...
 ```

-4. **Run the script:** Open a terminal or command prompt, navigate to the folder where your script and CSV file are located, and run:
+4. Open a terminal or command prompt, navigate to the folder where your script and CSV file are located, and run:
 ```bash
 python grade_processor.py
 ```